Oregon Update: Building a Safe & Strong Oregon by Governor Kate Brown

 Retirement Connection Resource Pages

-- View Housing Availability – Some communities are “not accepting residents due to coronavirus, and this is listed in their availability options.
+- View Housing Availability – Now available for In-Home Care, Home Health, and Hospice.
+Some housing communities are “not accepting residents due to coronavirus” and can be listed in their availability options.
 You can also use the Advanced search filter to look for “respite”.

 - Also search this Retirement Connection site for “Referral Service and Housing Specialists” for additional help to learn about availability, virtual tours and more.